 Think of the power rack or squat rack as a jungle gym for adult weightlifters.
 When you pair one with a bench, barbell, and set of iron or rubber bumper plates, there are few limits to what you can do.
 Endless squat variations, standing or seated presses, bench work, shoulder lifts, upright rows are all possible, all with as much weight as you can handle so long as safety precautions are in place.
-Things like pipe and pin safeties, flip up safeties, squat spotter arms, and staggered upright hole spacing are the reduced height and soft turf of the lifting gym.
-The enclosed steel framing of a rack lets you push yourself to lift heavy weight, often without a human spotter.
+Things like pipe and pin safeties, flip-up safeties, squat spotter arms, and staggered upright hole spacing is the reduced height and soft turf of the lifting gym.
+The enclosed steel framing of a rack lets you push yourself to lift heavyweight, often without a human spotter.
 Bigger racks, and expandable ones like Rogue’s flagship Monster wall mount, even allow more than one person to lift weights at once.

 With the world of new exercises a rack can open up to you, the safety features, the ease of adjusting plates and changing your start position from high to low, it is no wonder that power racks are at the heart of so many lifting gyms and home rigs.
 Many of them allow you to add cable pulls, belt squat platforms, and lat pulldown stations.
-Even the smallest rack, too, will feature a pull up bar for upper body resistance work.
+Even the smallest rack, too, will feature a pull-up bar for upper body resistance work.
 You can hit every single muscle group efficiently, with less time between sets than you’d experience if you were just using a bench and barbell with uprights.

 Construction and Materials